-Led by an Executive team, and supported by a Community of Practice, the Frailty Taskforce will focus on how to improve care for people living with frailty or at high risk of becoming frail.
-This will include strengthening a more integrated approach to frailty, ageing well and end of life care.
-The Frailty Taskforce will be exploring and advising on all aspects of the frailty spectrum.
+Led by an Executive team, and supported by a Community of Practice, the Frailty Taskforce focuses on how to improve care for people living with frailty or at high risk of becoming frail.
+This includes strengthening a more integrated approach to frailty, ageing well and end of life care.
+The Frailty Taskforce explores and advises on all aspects of the frailty spectrum.

 The focus will take a phased approach and incorporate the care continuum before, and beyond the inpatient setting.
 It recognises primary and community care as integral components in a patient’s journey and the importance of transitions between settings for people living with frailty.
 Interventions and actions across these care settings may have the following focus areas:

 - Identification of frailty and those at high risk of frailty;

 - Shared care planning and shared decision making that includes a process for goal setting, including advance care directives;

 - Early and ongoing mobilisation and physical activity;